LinkedInLearning/finding-new-career-paths-with-sql-2881262/README.md

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
-This repository has branches for each of the videos in the course.
-You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.
+This repository has folders with code for each of the videos in the course.
+You can see the examples for each video in the corresponding folder.

-## Branches
+The SQL Careers Assessment.pdf document is a copy of the Assessment you will take inside of the LinkedIn Learning video platform after the first chapter.
+The Skills Inventory Worksheet.pdf is for you to fill out when working through the course.

-The branches are structured to correspond to the videos in the course.
+The folders are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
-As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.
+As an example, the folder named `02_03` corresponds to the second chapter and the third video in that chapter.
-Some branches will have a beginning and an end state.
-These are marked with the letters `b` for "beginning" and `e` for "end".
-The `b` branch contains the code as it is at the beginning of the movie.
-The `e` branch contains the code as it is at the end of the movie.
-The `main` branch holds the final state of the code when in the course.

 ## Installing
 1. To use these exercise files, you must have the following installed: